China's Shenzhen extends COVID curbs but stops short of full lockdown | Health

 - China

-Some districts of China's southern tech hub Shenzhen extended curbs on public activities, dining out and entertainment venues on Friday, but city officials stopped short of a full lockdown as they try to rein in rising COVID cases.
-Restrictions in the central business district of Futian and Longhua, home to a major campus of electronics maker Foxconn, have been extended until Sunday, while residents in several areas across the city were asked to work from home if possible.
+Restrictions in the central business district of Futian and Longhua, home to a major campus of Apple iPhone assembler Foxconn, have been extended until Sunday, while residents in several areas across the city were asked to work from home if possible.
+Curbing activities of tens of millions of people intensifies the challenges for China to cushion the economic impact of its "dynamic-zero" COVID policy that has kept its borders mostly shut to international visitors, and made it an outlier as other countries learn to live with the coronavirus.

-Most of the city's nearly 18 million population is now subject to COVID controls.
-On Thursday evening, officials sought to quell rumours that the city of nearly 18 million would undergo a full lockdown as it did for a week in March, and said people could leave and return to their homes with a 24-hour proof of testing.
+Most of Shenzhen's nearly 18 million population is now under COVID controls amid the city's most serious outbreak since spring.
+But unlike its swift decision in March to lock down the city to fight community infections, Shenzhen has taken a more considered approach in the current flare-up since late August.
+On Thursday evening, officials sought to quell rumours that the city would undergo a full lockdown as it did for a week in March, and said people could leave and return to their homes with a 24-hour proof of testing.

 So far, authorities have largely avoided shutting down offices and factories.
 On Friday, officials reported 87 new locally transmitted COVID-19 infections in Shenzhen on Sept.
 1, up from 62 a day earlier.
 Of those, eight were outside quarantine areas.